Yashkondane/xmf-martial-arts/README.md

 4. Database tables are created
 5. Dependencies are installed

-## NOTE :- This code is 1 version down
+## NOTE :- INTENTIONAL CHANGES IN THE CODE ARE THEIR , DUE TO UNDERSTANDABLE REASONS